 Tracts consist of the individual property offered by a single landowner (in the application) for grant program consideration and consist of one or more county tax map parcels.
-To be considered, each individual property or tract requires a completed application (10.4 or 10.5) and project proposal (10.6).
+To be considered, each individual property or tract requires a completed application (10.4 or 10.5) to signify a landowner's commitment to the project and a completed project proposal (10.6) to explain how each property contributes to the overall project.